-First, in the weeks leading up to the hearing, reread all of the documents that might possibly be relevant.
+First, in the weeks leading up to the hearing, reread all the documents that might possibly be relevant.
 Reread the pleadings, the witness statements and expert reports, the key exhibits and authorities, and the procedural orders.
 Though you undoubtedly have read these documents many times before – and perhaps contributed to drafting some of them – it is important to have everything fresh in your mind.

-Second, think carefully about all of the documents that you have read.
+Second, think carefully about all the documents you have read.
 What are your side’s strengths and weaknesses?
 What are your opponent’s?
 Where can your opponent poke holes in your case?
 Do you have a full understanding of the evidence in the record?
 Do you know what evidence is not in the record?
 Given what you have read, which arguments do you expect your opponent to emphasise?
 What questions do you expect the arbitrators to ask?
 What questions do you expect your first chair to ask?

-Third, bear in mind that, to answer all of the questions that likely will come your way, you do not need to remember every piece of information you have consumed; you just need to be able to quickly locate and process that information.
+Third, bear in mind that, to answer all the questions that are likely to come your way, you do not need to remember every piece of information you have consumed; you just need to be able to quickly locate and process that information.
 In the weeks leading up to the hearing, do whatever you can to make things easier for yourself on hearing day.
 Draft summaries of the key arguments on each side, annotated with citations to specific passages of the pleadings.
 Create a list of your opponent’s admissions.
 Compile a detailed chronology from the exhibits and witness testimony.
 Draft ‘cheat sheets’ for important jurisprudence, summarising the facts and explaining how each case relates to the matter at hand.
 Compile a list of the questions that you expect the arbitrators (or your first chair) to ask, and draft potential responses thereto.
 Make a list of any hearing-related rules that appear in the procedural orders.
 In short, do whatever legwork you can now to save time and effort in the future.

 Know your first chair